Sobilo34/100DaysOfCode/Progress_tracker.md

 -  The program receives String for a User and prints out the ASCII value of it lowercase

 **Challenges:**
 I have network Isuue which makes me to submit lately.
-The network Issue is common to all Nigerians🤦‍♂️
+The network Issue is common to all Nigerians today 🤦‍♂️

 **View Codes Here:** [Code_File](https://github.com/Sobilo34/my_practice/blob/main/C-Language/Day_02_100DaysOfCode.c)